 The goal of the Synar program is to reduce the number of outlets selling to youth and the goal of the Synar survey is to accurately measure the progress toward that goal.
-Keep the program goal in mind when recruiting youth participants for the survey.
-Use the following criteria to select the youth participants.
+Keep the program goal in mind when recruiting underage purchasers for the survey.
+Use the following criteria to select the underage purchasers.

 - No tobacco use within the last three months with intention to remain tobacco-free.
-Should understand why the use of tobacco is a serious health problem and addictive for both youth and adults. - Should know that selling tobacco to youth under the age of 21 is illegal in PA. - Recruit approximately equal number of male and female youth participants and give them equal workloads.
-An equal number of inspections must be conducted by each gender of youth inspectors.
-Even distribution of outlets to the youth inspectors by age and gender is important because gender can influence the buy rate.
+Should understand why the use of tobacco is a serious health problem and addictive for both youth and adults. - Should know that selling tobacco to youth under the age of 21 is illegal in PA. - Recruit approximately equal number of male and female underage purchasers and give them equal workloads.
+An equal number of inspections must be conducted by each gender of underage purchasers.
+Even distribution of outlets to the underage purchasers by age and gender is important because gender can influence the buy rate.
 Females may be able to purchase tobacco products easier than males.
-It is also important that the same distribution is maintained from year to year to make valid year to year comparison. - Use minors who are the ages of 15 and 16 years old.
-CAN NOT USE MINORS UNDER THE AGE OF - Assign youth participants to neighborhoods that match their racial and ethnical characteristics.
-For example, if the area is predominantly white, send a white participant to do the checks or if the area is predominantly Puerto Rican, send a Puerto Rican youth to do the checks.
+It is also important that the same distribution is maintained from year to year to make valid year to year comparison. - Use underage purchasers who are between the ages of 16 and 19 years old, inclusive. - Assign underage purchasers to neighborhoods that match their racial and ethnical characteristics.
+For example, if the area is predominantly white, send a white underage purchaser to do the checks or if the area is predominantly Puerto Rican, send a Puerto Rican underage purchaser to do the checks.
 The compliance checks should appear like normal purchases from the usual type of customers.
 If a sample area is one in which a team feels conspicuous or uncomfortable because of the racial and/or ethnic makeup of the neighborhood, recruit a team more closely matched to the area.